Go back

 • Various military organizations are currently experiencing a glut of network refreshes, overhauling entire departments worth of infrastructure at once – this isn’t something that is as closely tied to ROI as it would be in a privately-held business, but often a matter of organizational and national security.

-• Many Federal organizations are subject to a conga line of regulations and compliance standards that might not apply to other industries.
+• Many Federal government IT organizations are subject to a conga line of regulations and compliance standards that might not apply to other industries.

 Let’s take a look at a few use cases that could use some help from our friendly Network Operating System.